2010 United States House of Representatives elections in Georgia: District 11

 The 11th district included Kennesaw, Rome and part of Marietta.
-The district's population was 75 percent white, 14 percent black and 8 percent Hispanic (see Race and ethnicity in the United States Census); 82 percent were high school graduates and 24 percent had received a bachelor's degree or higher.
+The district's population was 75 percent white, 14 percent black and 8 percent Hispanic (see Race and ethnicity in the United States census); 82 percent were high school graduates and 24 percent had received a bachelor's degree or higher.
 Its median income was $53,784.
 In the 2008 presidential election the district gave 66 percent of its vote to Republican nominee John McCain and 33 percent to Democratic nominee Barack Obama.

 Republican Phil Gingrey, who took office in 2003, was the incumbent.
-Gingrey was re-elected in 2008 with 68 percent of the vote.
-In 2010 Gingrey was unopposed for re-election.
+He was re-elected in 2008 with 68 percent of the vote.
+In 2010 he was unopposed for re-election.
 Gingrey raised $1,389,039 and spent $920,811.
 Gingrey was again re-elected in 2012 and unsuccessfully ran for the U.S. Senate rather than seeking re-election in 2014.
 He was succeeded by fellow Republican Barry Loudermilk.